-Guinness Global Investors, the investment manager of Guinness Global Equity Income Fund and TB Guinness Global Equity Income Fund, offers a range of specialist, quality funds that focus on compelling global investment areas and ideas for long term investors.
+Guinness Global Investors, the Investment Manager of Guinness the Global Equity Income Fund, offers a range of specialist, quality funds that focus on compelling global investment areas and ideas for long term investors.
 We believe that active investment management, when coupled with the discipline and intellectual integrity of our investment process, is the best way to achieve superior returns in our specialist areas.
 Our portfolios are intelligently constructed to enable investors to benefit from the new structural drivers of growth in today's economy.